Automation basics

 type = attachment AND title ~ "pdf" AND text ~ "confluence"

-Confluence doesn’t have any general branch components in common with other products.
+Confluence doesn’t have any general branch components.

 Was this helpful?